 I’ve decided that since I failed at one thing, everything must be abandoned.
 Then, the next day I say, well I already messed up this week, so might as well give up for now and I will try again later.

 Decide on doing one thing.
 If you want to start eating healthier and do a daily workout routine, choose which one you might be most likely to stick to and do that.
 Add the other in later, once you are comfortable in your new routine.
 If your two changes are connected (like eating and exercising), perhaps you will naturally fall into the routine of the second change.
 I have seen this in my own change work.

 This section is related to, but different than, the first point.
 Just like we can try to make too many changes at once, we also try to change too much.
 Let’s change the example to developing a journaling habit (because I do not want this to be about diets and exercise, you can read why I even hate the word diet here).

-If aren’t already used to writing every day, then we decide we are going to wake up and write four pages every morning when we wake up (a la The Artist’s Way), that’s a lot.
+If you aren’t already used to writing every day, then you decide you are going to wake up and write four pages every morning when you wake up (a la The Artist’s Way), that’s a lot.
 It doesn’t seem daunting when we decide on the change, but when we sit down to write the pages and the words don’t flow, so it takes much longer than the time we thought it might, we give up.
 Taking that much time every morning is too overwhelming, we have to get up too early, so we quit.

 Perhaps we don’t begin with four pages of hand-written journaling each morning.
 Maybe we start with five minutes.
 As we get used to sitting down and journaling each day (whenever you can because it doesn’t have to be in the morning), then we can expand our sessions to longer times or more pages.
 Incremental changes will build up over time and after a few months, you will be able to look back and see how far you’ve come.